 Look at your fundraising mix

-Allocate sub-committees to look into different aspects of current fundraising options, including virtual challenges and socially distanced events.
+Allocate sub-committees to look into different aspects of current fundraising and event possibilities.
 A broad range of options (regulations permitting) as well as ongoing income streams, such as shopping affiliate schemes, will have the best impact.
 Alter your strategy to work with your school demographic and community preferences.

 Rethink financial priorities